Every young player needs a backhand from the rear court

 It was a stressful time 🙁

-Everyone knows the name of the “clear” – a stroke that is hit towards the opponents’ rear court, often high and struck hard.
+Each coaching group may have their own terms for these strokes.
+Although everyone knows the name of the “clear” – a stroke that is hit towards the opponent’s rear court, often high and struck hard.

 The other strokes have different names: Drop / Drag / Pull / Long Drop